florianberthier/Software-Quality-Handbook-Assignment/Readme.md

 A source file should match a logic, and group all the functions associated.

-    /!\ You should consider subdivide your code in multiple files if you have more than 5 functions.
+`Careful : You should consider subdivide your code in multiple files if you have more than 5 functions.`

 #### Naming and folders